tholden/dynareOBC/ReadMe.txt

     * IgnoreBoundFailures
       Makes DynareOBC atttempt to continue even after it has failed to solve the bounds problem due to e.g. infeasability.
 This will severely compromise accuracy.
+    * OtherMODFile=STRING
+      If, during simulation, DynareOBC fails to solve a bounds problem, then with this option enabled, it assumes that agents in the model switch their long-run beliefs to be governed by the other MOD file STRING.
+For example, in a ZLB context, the original MOD file may be solved around the positive inflation steady-state, while the other MOD file is solved around the indeterminate deflationary steady-state (with the indeterminacy resolved via adding a sunspot equation).
+The other MOD file must have the same endogenous and exogenous variables as the original, in the same order.
+The possibility of such switches is not taken into account by agents in forming expectations, even when Cubature is enabled.
+    * OtherMODFileSwitchToProbability=FLOAT
+      DynareOBC can additionally switch steady-states from the original MOD file, to the provided OtherMODFile, with some constant exogenous probability FLOAT.
+The possibility of such switches is not taken into account by agents in forming expectations, even when Cubature is enabled.
+    * OtherMODFileSwitchFromProbability=FLOAT
+      DynareOBC can additionally switch steady-states from the provided OtherMODFile, to the original MOD file, with some constant exogenous probability FLOAT.
+The possibility of such switches is not taken into account by agents in forming expectations, even when Cubature is enabled.

 * For controlling cubature
     * Cubature